lsst-dm/ProdStat/README.rst

   pip install jira

 Until tokens are enabled for jira access, one can use a .netrc file for jira authentication.
+Please ask for help if you need it here for jira authentication.

 submit a job to bps, record it in an issue
 ------------------------------------------